 Clark Montessori provides quality instruction for students who have special needs.
-Students are supported in the general education classroom by an Intervention Specialist who collaborates with the community teachers to provide accommodations and modifications aligned with each student’s Individual Education Plan (IEP).
+Students are supported in the general education classroom by an Intervention Specialist who collaborates with the community teachers to provide accommodations and modifications aligned with each student’s Individual Education Plan.

-Additionally, students may meet with an Intervention Specialist in an intervention elective, a supported study hall, and/or during solo time for help with organization and time management strategies, social skills training, content tutoring, goal setting, and assessment.
+In addition, students may meet with an Intervention Specialist in an intervention elective, a supported study hall, and/or during solo time for help with organization and time management strategies, social skills training, content tutoring, goal setting and assessment.

-There are two field study experiences that are part of the junior high curriculum: Andros Island Marine Biology Field Study and Fall Camping.
+Students in grades 7 and 8 benefit from two field study experiences: Andros Island Marine Biology Field Study and Fall Camping.

 Andros Island, The Bahamas

-The culminating experience for Clark Junior High students is the field study trip to Andros Island in the Bahamas in May of the 8th grade year.
+The culminating experience for Clark eighth-grade students is the field study trip to Andros Island in the Bahamas.
 Students lodge at Forfar Marine Biology Field Station for land studies and cultural studies, and sail with Forfar staff to study wind theory and the coral reefs.

 This field study is designed so that students: